theheking/intro-to-command-line-hpc/practical_overview/7_Writing_Scripts_workingwithdata.md

 Memory is what your computer uses to store data temporarily.
-This is called RAM (random acesss memory) is hardware allows the computer to efficiently perform more than one task at a time.
+This is called RAM (random access memory) which is hardware that allows the computer to efficiently perform more than one task at a time.
 Disk space refers to hard drive storage while storage is where you save files permanently.

 The total memory is the number of cores (`smp`) times by the value of `mem_requested` requested.
 Nodes have ~8G per core, up to ~1TB total.
 Your job will be killed if it uses too much RAM, but there is no error message or way to tell this is the case.

 Total Disk Space is the number of cores (`smp`) times the value of `tmp_requested`.
 Nodes have up to 250G per core, up to 20TB total.
 Older nodes have much less.

-For more infomation on the different settings to use: https://intranet.gimr.garvan.org.au/pages/viewpage.action?pageId=74712562
+For more information on the different settings to use: https://intranet.gimr.garvan.org.au/pages/viewpage.action?pageId=74712562

 You can also rewrite your original script to include the job requests within the script like below: